Sanctions, International Trade and Investment Compliance

 - evaluating transactions to determine if they necessitate a filing with the Committee on Foreign Investment in the U.S. (CFIUS), developing strategies for approaching CFIUS, and assisting in the transaction review process which CFIUS may conduct

-- advising on multiple European foreign direct investment regimes supporting clients get clearances for transactions where necessary
+- advising on the UK’s National Security and Investment Act 2021 and multiple European foreign direct investment regimes supporting clients get clearances for transactions where necessary

 - tracking regulatory developments